My afternoon was marked by de- and reassembling a vintage Voigtländer Color-Ultron 50mm f1.8.

 Guess which option I’ve chosen.

 It took me a solid 5 hours from start to finish.
 Especially putting it all back together properly is tricky business!

 I’ve taken a few photos along the way.
-They only were for myself as a reference but I’ll share them here so you can have a quick look as well.
+They only were for myself as a reference, so that's why those hideous scribbles are on there, but I’ll share them here so you can have a quick look as well.
 I converted them to black and white for A E S T H E T I C S.

 Eventually I managed to keep the pin pressed in.
 Success!
 The only issue is that the focusing is now reversed.
 Sigh… I’m saving that for a different day.